Simontagbor/Steghub-DevOps-training/Webstack_implemention_lamp/README.md

 ### Software Development Life Cycle(SDLC) Side Self-study

 I did a self-study on the Software Development Life Cycle(SDLC) to understand the different phases of the SDLC and how DevOps practices can be integrated into the SDLC.
-I took a few notes on the SDLC and DevOps practices. link to notes [here](https://www.notion.so/Software-Development-Life-Cycle-SDLC-DevOps-Practices-Notes-1b3b3b3b3b3b4)
+I took a few notes on the SDLC and DevOps practices. [link to notes](https://docs.google.com/document/d/1DenkrVLdUXVcRnKIlTI6yVVglpX3bBFlwXb-BC_X62Q/edit)

 ### 101 Environment Setup